Home » Family/Youth » Youth » Child Safety » Child Abuse Prevention Month

 The Diocese of Manchester has prepared the following guides for parents, school staff, and coaches on the topic of appropriate boundaries.
 When adults who work with minors observe appropriate boundaries, it helps to create a healthy and safe environment for children and youth.

-As a way to express your stance against child abuse and to spread awareness about child abuse and neglect prevention, please consider wearing blue on Friday, April 9.
-Post photos to social media using #WearBlueDayNH or e-mail your photo.
+As a way to express your stance against child abuse and to spread awareness about child abuse and neglect prevention, please consider wearing blue on Friday, March 31.
+Post photos to social media using and #WearBlueDay2023 and #WBD2023 or e-mail your photo.

-In recognition of Child Abuse Prevention Month, the Diocese of Manchester invites you to a Mass to Pray for Those Affected by Abuse on April 20, 2021 at 6 p.m. at St. Joseph Cathedral in Manchester.
+In recognition of Child Abuse Prevention Month, the Diocese of Manchester invites you to a Mass to Pray for Those Affected by Abuse on April 20, 2023 at 6 p.m. at the Most Blessed Sacrament Chapel of St. Joseph Cathedral in Manchester.
 The celebrant will be Bishop Peter A. Libasci.
-You may participate in person or via Livestream at www.stjosephcathedralnh.org.

 Blue Sunday - National Day of Prayer